Internet providers in Georgia

 Key takeaways

-- The most available internet in Georgia is satellite
+- The most available high-speed internet in Georgia is cable, followed by 5G and fiber

 - Georgia’s fastest internet provider is AT&T, with speeds in select areas up to 4,700 Mbps*